reduxio/puppet/reduxio/README.md

 ```

+### API TOKEN
+Pupppet plugin is using a reduxio generated API Token.
+In order to create, go to https://reduxio_system_address/#/app/settings/api-tokens.

 ### Updating objects
 Updating objects' attributes is supported, however as names are the unique identifiers of objects, changing objects names is not possible.